Saliency-Guided DETR for Moment Retrieval and Highlight Detection: Experiments and Results

 \subsubsection{InterVid-MR Dataset}

 Recent advancements in video-language modeling have been driven by the annotation of large scale, high-quality datasets like InternVid \cite{InternvideoV1}.
 Unlike VideoCC \cite{VideoCC} and other datasets previously used for pretraining \cite{Ego4D, QVHighlights}, InternVid was annotated using LLMs and does not rely on pseudo-labeling, resulting in significantly less annotation noise.
-To construct our dataset, we used the subset InternVid-10M-FLT \cite{InternvideoV1} derived from the original InternVid by sampling clips with UMT-SIM scores \cite{UMT_Video} ranking among the top 30 percent to ensure high quality.
+To construct our dataset, we used the subset InternVid-10M-FLT \cite{InternvideoV1} derived from the original InternVid.

-Unfortunately, InternVid-10M-FLT cannot be directly used to train MR models because each caption is linked to only one video segment in the annotations, whereas in practice multiple video segments may closely match a given query.
-We have made several steps to address this issue and developed a new dataset named InterVid-MR, which is suitable for Moment Retrieval and Highlight Detection tasks.
+Unfortunately, InternVid-10M-FLT can not be directly used to train MR models because each caption is linked to only one video segment in the annotations, whereas in practice, multiple video segments may closely match a given query.
+We have made several steps to address this issue and developed a new dataset named $\textbf{InterVid-MR}$, which is suitable for MR and HD tasks.

-First, we additionally filtered the captions of the InternVid-10M-FLT dataset to remove meaningless ones.
+First, we additionally filtered the captions of the InternVid-10M-FLT dataset to remove meaningless ones using ChatGPT \footnote{https://chat.openai.com/chat}.
 Next, to align the data with the QVHighlights dataset, we selected video segments no longer than 150 seconds for each caption from the InternVid-10M-FLT dataset.
 These segments were created by trimming the original videos around the time intervals associated with the captions.

 Then, we split each video into 2-second clips and extracted features using the IntervidV2 video encoder.
 Caption features were extracted using the IntervidV2 text encoder.
 We computed the cosine similarity between the embeddings of each video clip and the corresponding caption embedding using the formula: